Weekly Reputation Index Metrics

 Other interval changes in the magnitude of the indices are shown in the tables and charts below.

-The greatest gains in the RepuStars Variety (REPUVAR) portfolio for 2014 year are being reported by Newmont Mining Corp (NEM) in first place with returns of 3.88%.
-Silver Wheaton Corp is in second place with returns of 1.01% .
-Caesars Acquisition is in third with returns of 0.90%.
+The greatest gains in the RepuStars Variety portfolio for 2014 year are being reported by Right Aid Corp (RAD) with a stunning 19.32% return year to date.
+Silver Wheaton (SLW) slip back to second with returns of 18.42, and Cavium (CAVM) slips back to third with returns of 14.31%.
 These are three of the 41 firms identified by the RepuStars Variety algorithm at the start of 2014 as value opportunities.

 Side Note: A description of the portfolio constituents and historical returns data from December 31, 2001 can be obtained on request from Technology Option Capital, its manager.
 Click Here.